top of page

 How to be involved in your child's mission trip?

-Is our area of Mexico safe and what are the risk in travel?
+Is our area of Mexico safe, and what are the risks of travel?

-Some of you might be wondering whether or not it’s safe to allow your child to come to our area of Mexico.
+Some of you might wonder whether it’s safe to allow your child to come to our area of Mexico.

 Following is some helpful info to put your heart at ease.

-Our area of ministry is in a rural, agricultural setting with little or no safety issues whatsoever.
-We are not in a large city, but a farming valley made up of smaller communities.
+• Our area of ministry is in a rural, agricultural setting with little or no safety issues.
+We are not in a large city but a farming valley made up of smaller communities.

-Your church group will be staying in a very safe, gated and fenced Mission Base where we as missionaries live.
+• Your church group will stay in a safe, gated, fenced Mission Base where we as missionaries live.
 Your mission team will be well taken care of.

-Most of the issues in Mexico have occurred over 800 miles from our area and involve infighting among drug traffickers.
-They do not involve tourist or the common people.
+• Most of the issues in Mexico have occurred over 800 miles from our area and involve infighting among drug traffickers.
+They do not include tourists or the common people.

-Most of the incidents mentioned in the media are isolated and mainly take place at night or in questionable areas.
-The newest U.S. Travel Update for Mexico says to use caution when going to Red Light Districts.
-It also recommends going to recognized tourist areas.
-Other than that, it is not telling folks to stay away from Mexico, but to just use reasonable caution as with travel anywhere, even in the U.S.
+• Most incidents mentioned in the media are isolated and mainly occur at night or in questionable areas.
+The newest U.S. Travel Update for Mexico says to use caution when going to Red Light Districts and recommends going to recognized tourist areas.
+Other than that, it is not telling folks to stay away from Mexico but to just use reasonable caution as with travel anywhere, even in the U.S.

-Contrary to what some might think, and the media portray, there are not people with guns randomly shooting at vehicles as they drive by.
-Virtually every incident is drug related and involves drug traffic infighting.
+• Contrary to what some might think, and the media portrays, there are no people with guns randomly shooting at vehicles as they drive by.
+Virtually every incident is drug-related and involves drug trafficking and infighting.

-The main highway you’ll be using on your drive down is the major (and only) highway of the Baja Peninsula.
-Every day there are about 10,000 cars that use this highway and there have been virtually no incidents whatsoever on this road.
+• The main highway you’ll be using on your drive down is the Baja Peninsula's major (and only) highway.
+About 10,000 cars use this highway daily, and there have been virtually no incidents whatsoever.

-We are Long Term Missionaries who are in our 20th year living here.
+• We are long-term missionaries in our 26th year of living here.
 You will be well taken care of by us.
-If we thought your lives were in any way in danger, or things were even remotely out of hand, we’d let you know.
-During your time with us in Mexico, someone from our ministry will be with your team at all times and act as your host.
+If we thought your lives were in any way in danger or things were even remotely out of hand, we’d let you know.
+During your time with us in Mexico, someone from our ministry will always be with your team and act as your host.

 More on Safety